bazel-xcode/PodToBUILD/README.md

 Some code, like `Texture` uses `__has_include` to conditionally include code.

 In Bazel, if that include is not explicitly added, then this feature will not work.
-In this case, use a `user_option` to add dependencies available on your system.
+In this case, use a `user_option` to add dependencies available on the system.

 ### Incompatible Target Names